Get-It-Done-403/Get-It-Done/reports/weekly-status-report-2.md

       - Help Design the UI
       - Start implementing the frontend
     * Progress and Issues:
+      - Have started implementing the front end
+      - Revised project requirements
     * Plans and Goals:
+      - Finish implementing the front end when the design is finally finished
+      - Help connect the frontend to the backend once that is done
 * Sofia Barry
     * Goals from last week:
       -  Collaborate in database architecture design